 The palace is the perfect example of traditional Chinese palatial architecture.
 It has influenced cultural and architectural developments throughout East Asia.

 An interesting point is that there are no trees in the Outer Court.
 There are two theories about this:

 - the Outer Court was a place for solemn public ceremonies.
 They did not allow trees in order not to overshadow the Emperor’s supreme godly power and imperial dignity.

 - the lack of vegetation prevented possible assassins from hiding and it also enabled perfectly clear defensive lines of sight.

 You can also visit smaller palaces where the emperor’s concubines lived.
 Approximately 40% of the palace is still closed to the public.

 The entrance to the palace is through Tiananmen or the Gate of Heavenly Pace, the symbol of China.
-The gate separates the palace from the Tiananmen Square.
+The gate separates the palace from Tiananmen Square.

-The Forbidden City is magnificent and all that you need to do now to enter is to buy a ticket.
-Otherwise, it was a forbidden place for people like us for nearly 500 years.
-An absolutely amazing thought!
+The Forbidden City is magnificent and all that you need to do to enter is to buy a ticket.
+Otherwise, it was a forbidden place for people like us, for nearly 500 years.
+That’s an absolutely amazing thought!